-Watch the video on the school website for more information.
 Full course details can be found here.
-Sample assessment materials can be found <a href=here.
+Sample assessment materials can be found here.

-Three exam papers, 1hr 15m x2 and 1hr 30m x1
+Three exam papers, 2 x 1 hour 15 minutes and 1 x 1 hour 30 minutes

-Our Natural World

-Global Hazards

-- Climate Change

-- Distinctive Landscapes

-- Sustainable Ecosystems

-- Physical Fieldwork

-People and Society

-- Urban Futures

-- Dynamic Development

-- UK in the 21st Century

-- Resource Reliance

-- Human Fieldwork

-Geographical Exploration

-The assessment of this component will be fully synoptic in nature and will draw on both the Our Natural World and People and Society components.
-This means we will visit a site and complete field work using our Geographical knowledge and skills.

-The synoptic parts will be tested through resources based on an unseen place that was not visited as part of the fieldwork.
+Our Natural World People and Society Geographical Exploration Global Hazards Urban Futures The assessment of this component will • Climate Change Dynamic be fully synoptic in nature and will draw • Distinctive Landscapes Development on both the Our Natural World and • UK in the 21st Century Sustainable People and Society components.
+Ecosystems Resource Reliance Physical Fieldwork Human Fieldwork The synoptic parts will be tested through resources based on an unseen place that was not visited as part of the fieldwork.